ag-grid/ag-grid/grid-packages/ag-grid-docs/documentation/doc-pages/server-side-model-updating-transactions/index.md

 <grid-example title='Simple Example' name='transactions-simple' type='generated' options='{ "enterprise": true, "exampleHeight": 615, "extras": ["alasql"], "modules": ["serverside"] }'></grid-example>

-## Grouping
+## Row Grouping

 When updating grouped data, a transaction needs to be targeted against the group.
 This is done by providing a `route` when applying the transaction.

 In the example below, note the following:
- - One transaction has to be applied per group that needs modified.
+ - One transaction has to be applied for each row group that has changes.
  - To move a row between groups, a transaction to remove from the old group, and create in the new group are required.

 <grid-example title='Transactions With Groups' name='transactions-grouping' type='generated' options='{ "enterprise": true, "exampleHeight": 615, "extras": ["alasql"], "modules": ["serverside", "rowgrouping"] }'></grid-example>